nayana487/intro-html-css/README.md

 - border
 - margin

-Let's go into our existing `index.html` and `styles.css` and add some stuff to illustrate what I mean.
+Let's go into our existing `index.html` and `style.css` and add some stuff to illustrate what I mean.
 In `index.html`:

 ```html
 <p>This is a paragraph</p>
 <p class="padding">This is a paragraph</p>
 ```

-In `styles.css`:
+In `style.css`:

 ```css
 p {